TGKerr/TGKerr.github.io/docs/resume.markdown

 * Lesmahagow High School:
   - 2015/16 - Three A’s at Advanced Higher – English, Mathematics, and Physics.
-* 2014/15 - Six A’s at Higher – Computing, Physics, Mathematics, History, Graphic Communication, and English.
+  - 2014/15 - Six A’s at Higher – Computing, Physics, Mathematics, History, Graphic Communication, and English.
-* 2013/14 - Six A’s at National 5for the above subjects.
+  - 2013/14 - Six A’s at National 5 for the above subjects.
 * University of St. Andrews – Currently in Fourth year of MSci (Hons) Programme:
-  - Modules include – Object-Oriented Programming, Programming with Data, Computer Systems, Internet & the Web, Data Encoding, Databases, Operating Systems, Security & Distributed Systems.
+  - Modules include – Object-Oriented Programming, Programming with Data, Computer Systems, Internet & the Web, Data Encoding, Databases, Operating Systems, Security, Distributed Systems, Computer Graphics, and AI fundamentals.
-Awards & Achievements
+* Awards & Achievements
-* 2016/17 Proxime Accessit Award at Lesmahagow High School – Runner up to the Dux Award.
+  - 2016/17 Proxime Accessit Award at Lesmahagow High School – Runner up to the Dux Award.
-* Dean’s List – 2016/17, 2017/18, 2018/19 & 19/20
+  - Dean’s List – 2016/17, 2017/18, 2018/19 & 19/20

 ## Experience

-* May 2014 – Work Experience within Lesmahagow High School Computing Department, responsibility being the creation of a presentation attended by a few hundred students and families.
-* June 2016 to Present – Years of experience acting as a carer for a younger brother suffering from learning difficulties, requiring patience, able to cope under potentially difficult circumstances, and being able to adapt under a somewhat unpredictable environment.
 * June 2019 to August 2019 – Intern software engineer at Canon Medical Research Edinburgh.
 Worked for three months on a personal project, within a team, related to medical imagery using C++.
+* June 2016 to Present – Years of experience acting as a carer for a younger brother suffering from learning difficulties, requiring patience, able to cope under potentially difficult circumstances, and being able to adapt under a somewhat unpredictable environment.

 [linkedIn]: https://www.linkedin.com/in/tommy-kerr-720187174/